 In today's society, people are relying their entire daily living on the use of digital services and apps.
 Digital users are becoming increasingly dependent upon Internet services and moreover connectivity to those services - and this trend is clearly set to increase.
-0 depicts the global digital population (in millions) worldwide in January 2018.
+The following Figure 3-2 depicts the global digital population (in millions) worldwide in January 2018.